nclab-kaist/ShanFrame/README.md

 # ShanFrame

 ShanFrame is a **TinyAI model compiler** for **MCU devices**.
-It takes a tflite model, target MCU architecture, target SRAM and Flash size as inputs, and generates optimized C code, so that it the latency will be minimized while satisfying the limit.
+It takes a tflite model as input, and generates optimized C code, so that the peak sram usage and latency can be minimized.

 ## Overview
 <p align="center">
     <img src="./assets/figures/Architecture.drawio.png" alt="architecture diagram" width="540">
 </p>

-According to the target specs, ShanFrame generates a list of optimization options in each iteration.
-Each optimization option has its SRAM/Flash overhead and latency benefit.
-According to a policy set in `Optimizor`, ShanFrame applies one optimization option that fits within spec limits.
-This iteration continues until there is no appliable options.
+According to the input model structure, ShanFrame utilizes the inter-layer connectivity information to apply optimizations.

-ShanFrame has the following characteristics compared to other AI compilers:
+ShanFrame applies the following unique optimizations compared to other AI compilers:
-- **Trade space for speed**: With more specific target binary size and SRAM usage, ShanFrame is allowed to apply more efficient and more aggressive optimizations to speedup the workload.
-- **Utilize compile-time information**: Different from other workloads, AI workload is very predictable as most computation parameters are known at compile time.
-Since most MCUs are not equipped with accelerators, execution on CPU allows ShanFrame to utilize partial evaluation and constant propagation for further optimization.
+- **Input-output overlapping**: ShanFrame tries to overlap an OP's input and output in memory space as much as possible.
+With overlapped input and output tensors, the fragmentation level of the model can be reduced and the sram usage for each op is minimized, reducing the peak memory.
+- **Data layout fit**: ShanFrame determines the data layout of each intermediate tensor so that the operators can be conducted with highest efficiency.
+- **Output tensor pre-padding**: In each OP, if the sram size allows (does not exceed the set sram target), ShanFrame will pre-pad an OP's output tensor instead of doing padding in the next fused OP to reduce latency.

 ## Code Structure